 The housing market in Hawaii is one of the most expensive in the U.S., but that doesn't mean buying a home is necessarily out of your reach.
-Start by looking at today's mortgage rates in Hawaii, and compare mortgage lenders' rates to see what your borrowing options are.
+Start by comparing mortgage lenders' rates to see what your borrowing options are.
 To help with your search, we'll also look at five of the most affordable places to live in Hawaii.

 There's a lot to love about Hawaii -- except, perhaps, the cost of living in many of its major metropolitan areas.
 Not to worry, though.
 Here are five of the most affordable places to live in the state.

 Home to Maui county's main airport, Kahului offers residents a more youthful atmosphere -- it's home to the University of Hawaii Maui College.
-Median home values are $563,500, and 56% of residents own their homes.
+Median home values are $606,600, and 58% of residents own their homes.
 The good news is that property taxes in Maui county average 0.16%, even lower than on the big island.
 With access to plenty of amenities, parks, and golf courses, it's a sought-after place to live in the state.

 Hawaii has a high cost of living, but that doesn't have to mean homeownership is out of reach for you.
 Do your research to find the best mortgage rates for your credit profile so you can save tens of thousands of dollars over the lifetime of your loan.
-Buying a home within your budget and increasing your credit score will mean your housing costs can stay at a manageable level.
-Check out our mortgage calculator to help you estimate your monthly payment, including principal, interest, insurance, taxes, and PMI.
+Buying a home within your budget and increasing your credit score will mean your mortgage payment can stay at a manageable level.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.